Home Uses

 1. Clear Snow – Begin by clearing any snow or ice from the surface.
 This will help the salt to come into direct contact with the ice, which will make it more effective.

-4. Wait A Bit – Finally, allow the salt to work its magic.
+3. Wait A Bit – Finally, allow the salt to work its magic.
 It may take a few hours for the salt to melt the ice, depending on the temperature and the thickness of the ice.
 You may need to apply more salt as needed.

-6. Repeat – You may need to apply more salt as needed and possibly shovel more snow if you are in the middle of a storm.
+5. Repeat – You may need to apply more salt as needed and possibly shovel more snow if you are in the middle of a storm.
 Staying on top of it is really the best solution.

-What Precautions Should I Take When Using Water Softener Salt As A Driveway Deicer?
+What Precautions Should I Take When Using Water Softener Salt as a Driveway Deicer?

 2. Be Careful When Applying Salt – When applying water softener salt, be sure to use caution.
 Wear gloves to protect your hands, and take care not to slip or fall on the icy surface.

 3. Keep Salt Away From Plants And Grass – Water softener salt can be harmful to plants and grass when used in large amounts.
 To avoid damaging your landscaping, be sure to apply salt only to the areas where it is needed and avoid getting it on plants and grass.
+Once you get some melting, shovel the slush or ice chunks away from landscaped areas and towards locations where it will drain to your storm sewer drainage.

 Can Water Softener Salt Be Harmful To Certain Outdoor Surfaces?